Giveth/giveth-beta-docs/docs/doc6-delegation-from-community-flow.md

 ---
-id: delegation-from-dac-flow
+id: delegation-from-community-flow
-title: Delegation to DAC Flow
+title: Delegation to Community Flow
 ---
-Below steps describes the money flow since it comes from home network to Giveth, until it goes to a Milestone or
+Below steps describes the money flow since it comes from home network to Giveth, until it goes to a Trace or
 Campaign:

 1. The User (call it **Donor**) clicks on `Donate` button in some Community view and donates to the Community.